top of page

 “I always assumed my mother was correct.”

-This doesn’t mean she actually was correct in every instance, but after I stopped being mad at her for telling me "No," I ultimately respected her decision and her authority.
+This doesn’t mean she was correct in every instance, but after I stopped being mad at her for telling me "No," I ultimately respected her decision and her authority.

 How many children do this nowadays?